CodeByAfroj/CardioAi-Ai_Based_Smart_Cardiac_Monitoring/README.md

 ##  Project Overview

 **CardioAI** is a full-stack, AI-powered cardiac monitoring platform designed to detect heart arrhythmias in real time.
-The system simulates IoT-style ECG data streams, classifies heartbeats using a trained deep learning model, assesses patient risk levels, and presents clinical insights through an interactive web dashboard.
+The system simulates IoT-style ECG data streams, classifies heartbeats using a trained deep learning model, assesses patient risk levels, and presents clinical insights through an interactive web dashboard

 The platform is built around three core pillars: